hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 consumer pilgrims (Nenzi 2004).

 #### Promotion of Pilgrimage for Financial Gain
 Examining in more detail the factors that led to the pilgrimage boom, the economic motivations soon become obvious, as the parties who worked to popularize pilgrimage were those who sought to gain financially from it.
 The instigators of that promotion are what have been described as the first travel agents: the temple and shrine affiliated *oshi* ( #Kanzaki_1995 Kanzaki 1995, 49).
-They worked to attract pilgrims to shrines and temples in order to make up for the lost financial support that had come from the daimyo and bakufu.
+They worked to attract pilgrims to shrines and temples in order to make up for the lost financial support that had come from the bakufu.
 In Ambros's research (2008) of the Ōyama shrine in the Kanto area, she argues that these oshi were the key players in growing the popularity of pilgrimage, and it was due to the their efforts that the Ōyama religious site transformed into such a major tourist destination, almost rivaling that of Ise (REF).

 These Oshi appealed to pilgrims by arranging for the travelers' accommodation, providing tour guides, and offering useful travel information  ( #Tadao_1995, 6).
 While originally much like a missionary on behalf of their shrine or temple, over time they "became more merchants than priests, each with their own territory" ( #Kanzaki_1995, ?).
 A major element of the oshi's promotion was the level of hospitality and entertainment that they offered pilgrims, such as preparing luxurious silk bedding and providing extravagant banquets that made use of the local gastronomic specialties.
 They also offered tours and presented souvenirs and gifts to the pilgrims.
 However, underneath this "hospitality lay a cunning business spirit.
 What they intended was advertisement with maximum effect ( #Kanzaki_1995, 48)".
 After the pilgrims returned to their village, they would talk about the luxury they enjoyed and this would lead to additional pilgrim recruitment for the Oshi.